phetsims/natural-selection/doc/model.md

 `numberOfWolves = max( 5, round( numberOfBunnies / 10 ) )`

-Wolves favor bunnies whose fur color matches their environment by eating a greater percentage of bunnies whose fur color does not match their environment.
-If the population of favored bunnies is small (less than 6) and there are non-favored bunnies to eat, then the favored bunnies will be ignored.
+Bunnies whose fur color matches their environment ("matching bunnies") have an adaptive advantage.
+It's easier for wolves to see bunnies whose fur color does not match their environment, so they eat more of them.
+If the population of matching bunnies is small (less than 6) and there are other bunnies to eat, then the matching bunnies will be ignored.

 In pseudocode†, here's the algorithm for calculating the percentages [0,1] of bunnies to eat: